IriLrnr/EvIBM/README.md

 Alterations made: genome become a linked list of locus with values different from base.
 Mutation is made by a binomial.
-Importat functions alterated: Stablish Distances, Create Offspring, Mutation
+Importat functions alterated: Stablish Distances, Create Offspring, Mutation Functions created: AlterList (adds if it is not there, delete if it is)
 Problems: is not forming species

+Analysis:
+	Is doesn't seem to be AlterList.
+The function was tested.
+Stablish Distances, Create Offspring and Mutation were tested

 ## References